 Female Ruddy-tailed Flycatchers are responsible for all aspects of breeding – males are not involved in parental care.
 They do not form pair bonds, even during the breeding season.
 The female constructs a pear-shaped nest made up of various plant fibers with a semi-concealed side entrance.
 The nest is placed 2-6 meters above the ground hanging from a twig or vine.
 She lays two eggs per clutch – eggs are white with brown blotches – and incubates them and cares for young until their independence.
 Breeding season has been documented as March to May in Costa Rica, and February to August in northwestern Colombia.

 The Ruddy-tailed Flycatcher is widespread throughout tropical America, ranging from southeastern Mexico to northern Bolivia and central Brazil.
 It is common on both slopes of Panama, but absent in the dry Pacific lowlands from Azuero peninsula to western Panama province.

-Recent reclassification: The Ruddy-tailed Flycatcher, along with the Royal Flycatcher and Myiobius flycatchers, have recently been placed in their own family – Onychorhynchidae – separated from all the other tyrant flycatchers (AOU, 2018)
+Recent reclassification: The Ruddy-tailed Flycatcher, along with the Royal Flycatcher and the Myiobius flycatchers, have recently been placed by some authorities in their own family – Onychorhynchidae – separate from the tyrant flycatchers (AOU, 2018).